kiba/Writings/fac/chp8_a_new_beginning.md

 He didn't even have the heart to lie to caravans for a job when he headed out for the new "frontier".

-That was how he ended up, alone, in Dawnson on the street, looking for a place to stay and a job.
+That was how he ended up, alone, in Dawn on the street, looking for a place to stay and a job.
 His pocket was very empty.
 The town seemed to be bursting at the seam, because of the recent population boom.

 A lot of construction seemed to be brand new, some seemed to be specializing in selling Mechatron's goods, which was the name of the local 'kingdom' nearby.